 What is the At-Home Health MOT?

 The At-Home Health MOT is a finger prick blood test that measures important biomarkers (such as testosterone, cholesterol, and your vitamin D level) to give you an accurate insight into your health.
-We offer two types of At-Home MOT: a One-Off Health MOT and a Biannual (twice-yearly) Health MOT.
+The At-Home health MOT is biannual (twice-yearly).

 At-Home Health MOT (Biannual): this is a repeat blood test that assesses key health indicators - such as your long-term health, sexual function, and diabetes risk - to help you monitor your health over time.
 The Biannual MOT is automatically delivered to you every 6 months so you can track your health throughout the year.

 How does the At-Home Health MOT work?

 Simply collect a blood sample using the equipment provided with your kit, post it free of charge to our accredited partner lab, and you will receive your results within 3-5 working days.
 Once you receive your result, you will be able to book a consultation with a doctor who will explain your results and offer professional medical guidance.